giorgiop94/digital-garden/_notes/Talks - Questioning Awakening Rob Burbea.md

 	- Seeing life as art

 ##### Consequences of Seeing Dharma as Art
-1. Practice and perception become creative
+1. Practice and perception become **creative**
-	1. It could become improvisation or not, playful
+	- It could become improvisation or not, **playful**
-	2. It is inexaustible, no limit to reach
+	- It is inexaustible, **no limit to reach**
-	3. Not wholly describable
+	- Not wholly describable
 2. Not religious
-	1. Not looking backward for truth or authority
+	- Not looking backward for truth or authority
-		1. We recognize past masters in art, but we look forward
+	- We recognize past masters in art, but we look forward
 3. Not like science
-	1. Not attempting to reach one single truth
+	- Not attempting to reach one single truth
+		- Cosmos as having a multiplicity of meanings and interpretations
-	2. Opening up to knowing the cosmos poetically
+	- Opening up to knowing the cosmos poetically
-		1. Poet knows his poem is his creation, not a fact
+		- Poet knows his poem is his creation, not a fact
-			1. Metaphors in poetry not meant to be true in one sense, but they have an aspect of truthfulness, but also beauty (e.g. heart as a garden, you don't go look for grass)
+		- Metaphors in poetry not meant to be true in one sense, but they have an aspect of truthfulness, but also beauty (e.g. heart as a garden, you don't go look for grass)
-		2. Many possible meanings and interpretations
-			1. Cosmos as having a multiplicity of interpretations
 4. Not about reducing suffering
 5. Not only about my daily life
 	1. They also have their own dimension